 Early Life

 Ana Maria Marcondes Penido Sant'Anna was born in São Paulo, Brazil, in 1956.
-She is the daughter of Pelerson Soares Penido, a pioneer in Brazilian engineering, who played a key role in the construction of Brasília.
-Ana Maria, along with her sister Rosa, grew up immersed in the family's business ventures.
+She is the daughter of Pelerson Soares Penido, a prominent figure in Brazilian engineering who played a role in the construction of Brasília.
+Her father also founded Serveng, an infrastructure company, and was instrumental in the creation of CCR Group.

 Rise to Success